-Livestock grazing is Alaska is considered and granted on a case by case basis.
-Currently, there are no domestic livestock grazing on Bureau lands in Alaska.
-However, reindeer herders on the Baldwin and Seward Peninsulas have received permits to graze reindeer on 15 designated allotments.
+Livestock grazing in Alaska is considered and authorized on a case by case basis.
+Currently, there are no domestic livestock grazing on BLM-managed lands in Alaska.
+However, reindeer herders on the Baldwin and Seward Peninsulas have received permits to graze semi-domesticated reindeer on 15 designated traditional grazing ranges.

-Reindeer grazing in AK is governed by 43 CFR Part 4300 and the 1937 Reindeer Industry Act.
+Reindeer grazing in Alaska is regulated by 43 CFR Part 4300 and the 1937 Reindeer Industry Act.

 Reindeer Grazing Permits

 Only Alaska Native Peoples can apply for reindeer grazing permits under the 1937 Reindeer Industry Act.
 As long as the reindeer stock comes from a source outside of the orginal Chukotka-sourced stock introduced by Sheldon Jackson in the 1890s, all other interested parties may apply for a reindeer grazing permit.
 The BLM addresses all applications on a case by case basis and conducts NEPA analysis.

 Free ranging herds graze on large unfenced traditional grazing ranges that may include over a million acres of land.
 All ranges contain land managed by different land owners or agencies.
 BLM cooperates with the state, NPS and other land managers to issue grazing permits.
 Applications for grazing permits and grazing management plans are required prior to grazing on BLM managed lands (Grazing Permit Application Form 4201-1).
 The Kobuk-Seward Resource Management Plan provides guidelines for reindeer grazing.
 No grazing fee is charged, but a $10 filing fee is charged with each application.